cap-js/attachments/README.md

 > To be able to use the Fiori *uploadTable* feature, you must ensure ^1.121.0 SAPUI5 version is updated in the application's _index.html_

-## Use Attachments Types
+## Use Attachments

-All we need to do is to denote the respective asset elements with *type* `Attachments`.
+To use Attachments, create an element with an `Attachments` type.
 Following the [best practice of separation of concerns](https://cap.cloud.sap/docs/guides/domain-modeling#separation-of-concerns), we do so in a separate file _db/attachments.cds_:

 ```cds
 using { sap.capire.incidents as my } from './schema';